Korean War Legacy Project

 Video Transcript

 Interviewer: Great, thank you.
-And how about the schools that you um up to the moment when you joined the military.
+And how about the schools that you, um, up to the moment when you joined the military.
 What kind of educational background do you have?

-Interviewer: Alright great.
-So yeah we’re starting to talk about your military background now. um let’s now talk about you being based in Korea?
-So when , actually maybe even, not even just about Korea, so when were you enlisted umm and then when did you go to Korea?
+Interviewer: Um, let us now talk about you being based in Korea?
+So when , actually maybe even, not even just about Korea, so when were you enlisted, umm, and then when did you go to Korea?

 Mararac: I was commissioned in 2007 upon graduation from the Naval Academy.
-Uh it’s different from being enlisted if you enlist in the military, then you go through boot camp or whatever indoctrination the, the branch of service you are joining has.
-For officers it’s necessary for you to have at least a-a bachelors and have graduated from college.
-So I graduated in 2007, that’s how I became a commissioned officer.
+Uh it is different from being enlisted.
+If you enlist in the military, then you go through boot camp or whatever indoctrination the branch of service you are joining has.
+For officers, it is necessary for you to have at least a bachelors and have graduated from college.

-Mararac: My military training started at the- the Naval Academy.
-We have our own indoctrination um prior to starting the academic year and then it’s really just constant military training it’s integrated into our-our college studies so we actually take classes that are um applicable to our military service in the future.
-So for instance, for me, I was a surface warfare officer, which means that I served primarily on ships or um, providing support to um the fleet in the US navy.
-Um so I took navigation courses in college, and other classes that were applicable to that job
+Mararac: It is integrated into our college studies so we actually take classes that are, um, applicable to our military service in the future.
+So for instance, for me, I was a surface warfare officer, which means that I served primarily on ships or um, providing support to the fleet in the United States Navy.
+Um so I took navigation courses in college, and other classes that were applicable to that job.

 Interviewer: And are you still a part of the Navy?

 Mararac: I am not.
-I was retired, medically retired uh in April of 2014.
+I was retired, medically retired, uh, in April of 2014.

 Interviewer: Okay, so then your rank uh right before retirement was what?